springload/frontend-starter-kit/docs/job-descriptions.md

 ### Description

 > Create, develop, maintain and improve user interfaces for browser-based products and services.
-Collaborate with other disciplines and individuals to produce high quality experiences with front-end code (HTML, CSS, SVG and JavaScript).
+Collaborate with other disciplines and individuals to produce high quality experiences with front-end code (JavaScript, HTML, CSS, SVG).
 >
 > Contribute to Springload's front-end capabilities by researching new ideas, maintaining our projects, improving our practices, and demonstrating our expertise.